Prospective Students

 Sincerely,

-Alytia Levendosky, Co-Director of Clinical Training (Co-DCT)
+Alytia Levendosky, Director of Clinical Training (DCT)

-• List of Clinical Faculty Accepting New Students for Fall 2024
+• List of Clinical Faculty Accepting New Students

 • Virtual Information Session

-Interested in our graduate program?
+Interested in our graduate programs?

-Watch a recording of a virtual information session to find out more about our program.
+Attend a virtual information session to find out more about our areas of focus.

 • Application Procedures and Information